-I have been owned by mongrels, an English setter, a golden retriever, West Highland white terriers and a Chihuahua.
+I have been owned by mongrels, an English setter, a golden retriever, West Highland white terriers and a chihuahua.
 Every breed has had their own characteristics, charms, and uniqueness.
 The mutts were always ready for action, children, and playtime.
 The setter and retriever wanted to fetch, play ball and swim.
 My Westie, Dexter (his sister Daphne died a few years ago and we still grieve over her loss) is stoic in his demeanor.
 If you’re looking for kisses, then count him out because they are few and far between.
 He is ever vigilant in protecting us from moles or chipmunks and in the 16 years we have been together, he has never done one thing wrong.
 Rest assured, wherever my toe is, Dexter’s body isn't far away.
 We are inseparable.
 Finally, there was Jasmine the Chihuahua.
-She passed away last year and the void she left is still painful.
+She passed away a couple of years ago and the void she left is still painful.
 When she first arrived it took three days of Dexter and Daphne excitedly trying to encourage Jasmine to exit her crate.
-First, a nose appeared and then those long skinny legs of hers came out running.
+First, a nose appeared and then her long skinny legs came out running.
 She was by far the most different of any other dogs who have owned me.
-Although it was a while before I warmed up to Jasmine, I must confess she was as loyal and protecting of me as any of the other guys and gals I have shared my abode with.
+Although it took some time before I warmed up to Jasmine, I must confess she was as loyal and protecting of me as any of the other guys and gals I have shared my abode with.
 Jasmine was the best security alarm system known to man.
 Having her was like having my own military fortress.

 Skippy, Brandy, Daisy Mae, Daphne, Dexter, and Jasmine have all honored me. and In turn, I have loved them with everything that makes Dennis L. Page me.
 While friends, coworkers, acquaintances, and relatives have all disappointed and let me down, I have never had that happen with any of my dogs.
-If souls do move on to another life when this one has ended, then, by all means, it had better include the dogs that peered into my soul...the one we shared on this earth together.
+If souls move on to another life when this one has ended, then, by all means, they had better include the souls of all those dogs who peered into my soul and touched me forever.

 They Have All Left Me

-Sadness has fallen upon this house with the passing of Daphne the Westie and her step-sister Jasmine the chihuahua.
-Dexter, who was 16 years old, deaf and blind, held on until the end of September of this year.
+Sadness fell upon this house with the passing of Daphne the Westie and her step-sister Jasmine the chihuahua.
+It is with a heavy heart that I acknowledge the one-year anniversary of Dexter's death.
+He was 16-years-old, deaf and blind.
 Even with his blindness, Dexter had an innate ability to know where I was because that is where he was too.
+During those 16-years, Dexter and I never went to bed angry at one another.
+I doubt there are too many humans who can make the same statement about their personal relationships.
 Prior to Dexter's passing, I couldn't imagine the emptiness of a house without the love and loyalty of a dog by my side.
 However, today I know what that feeling is.